 I first listened to this CD with my son – he is nearly four.
 We relaxed on the rug, with crossed legs and closed our eyes.
 I liked the bold sounds, and he was still and calm for a while.
 Even if you are not a regular meditator [I'm not, but I am trying to do more of], then it is calming music to have on when you are doing something practical, where you can switch off your mind – like washing up, or even some types off therapeutic work.
 It’s probably not a good idea to listen to this CD if you are driving or need to stay alert, as it does have a trance quality to the combination of sounds.

 Trying to grow older gracefully in our world of knives and needles is a very difficult task indeed.
 I refuse to succumb to the barbaric nature of a nip here and a tuck there.
 Plastic surgery has a strong history, but nowadays the once-taboo subject is so accessible that with the motto ‘prevention is better than cure’ in mind, people as young as twenty are indulging in anti-aging solutions, not to mention the plethora of other treatments and procedures available on speed dial.
-So, if you too, refuse to digest Botox for breakfast or fillers for lunch, but still want to fight back at the aging process, gracefully of course, then read on.
-I apologize in advance for the shameless but scarily apt references to animals, and hopefully the only creature you will be compared with this year will be a spring chicken.
+So, if you too, refuse to digest Botox for breakfast or fillers for lunch, but still want to fight back at the aging process, gracefully of course, then read on… Oh and I apologise in advance for the shameless but scarily apt references to animals, and hopefully the only creature you will be compared with this year will be a spring chicken.

 Bull in a China Shop: Sophistication doesn’t make you look older – just more refined!
 So walk with elegance, and avoid swearing.
 You can’t get grace from an injection!

 Cow Udders: Breast tissue loses elasticity with age or dramatic weight loss.
 Do pectoral exercises to build the muscle beneath the tissue, giving your breasts a firmer appearance.
 Be confident, maintain good posture and buy a well-fitting, supportive bra.
-If you need extra padding then there are lots of gel and plunge bras at all good lingerie stores.
+If you need extra padding then there are lots of gel and plunge bras available at all good lingerie stores.
 You really don’t need a to be sliced open and stuffed like a turkey in order to create a nice, youthful silhouette.

 Rhino Skin: As we age our skin loses collagen, thus elasticity, and as a result it sags and wrinkles.
 Drink lots of water and moisturise regularly.
 After a warm shower, blast your whole body with freezing water – closing pores, locking in moisture and firming skin.
 This technique is also used to combat dreaded orange-peel skin.